 The Home Care Service of NSW (Home Care) is a statutory authority administered by our agency.
 We also provide administrative support to the Disability Council of NSW and the Ministerial Advisory Committee on Ageing (MACA).

 The NSW Minister for Ageing and Minister for Disability Services is the Hon.
 John Ajaka MLC.

-The Chief Executive for Ageing, Disability and Home Care is Jim Longley.
+The Deputy Secretary for Ageing, Disability and Home Care is Jim Longley.

 We work in partnership with many other organisations to deliver the best possible services to our clients.
 Our stakeholders include:

 - older people, people with a disability, their families and carers

 - 900 non-government and local government service providers that we fund to deliver services on our behalf

 - non-government organisations

 - local, State and Commonwealth government agencies

 - peak bodies and industry groups representing older people, people with a disability and their carers